26 Must-See Historical Landmarks and Monuments In Athens

 Nick is is digital nomad originally from Athens, Greece.
 You will now find him exploring the Greek islands, Bulgaria and beyond.

 Our team has scoured the Greek capital to bring you a roundup of spots you can’t miss, be it the grandeur of ancient ruins or family-friendly places that bring history to life.
-And, to make your trip planning a breeze, we’ve included a handy FAQ section that answers all those questions you have about these historical sites.
+To make your trip planning a breeze, we’ve included a handy FAQ section that answers all your questions about these historical sites.

 Whether you’re a history enthusiast or just in for some awe-inspiring sights, our guide has got you covered.